CAN THE COMMON PERSON CORRECTLY INTERPRET THE BIBLE?

 Let’s look at some of the main essentials for understanding the Bible.

 Regeneration means that the believer in Christ is indwelt by the Holy Spirit.
 Those that possess the Spirit are spiritually regenerated or born-again.
-It is the Holy Spirit who gives understanding, and without His illumination, the Bible will not make sense.
+It is the Holy Spirit who gives understanding, and without his illumination, the Bible will not make sense.
 Since God is the author, the Spirit of God is the primary interpreter of Scripture.
+Jesus told his disciples:

 Yet, God is generous with truth and wants all to come to a knowledge of him.
-Those who are not presently indwelt by the Holy Spirit can certainly receive truth from the Spirit, if they desire to know and diligently seek God.
+Those who are not presently indwelt by the Holy Spirit can certainly receive truth from the Spirit, if they desire to know the truth and diligently seek God.
+As Jesus promised:

 We should pray for God to help us understand what we are reading.
 God is more than willing to meet us and give us understanding if we submit to him in prayer.
 He is not trying to hide from us, and delights in answering a prayer for understanding, since this is always within his will.